joe-irving/defundclimatechaos/partners.md

 footer_nav_include: true
 order:
 credits: ''
+tags: []
+summary: ''

 ---
 # Partners

 Here are just some of the groups and organisations that are taking part in the Defund Climate Chaos global day of action within the UK.

-Please [register your group here](#register-group) if you support the call to action
+Please [register your group here](#register-your-groups-support) if you support the call to action

 {% include partner-list.html background='light' %}